-This document presents the assessment of the data gathered for the Computer Science program for the 2011-2012 cycle.
-The document is divided into two sections.
-The first section summarizes the things that happened during the previous cycles of 2005-2008 and 2008-2011.
-During these periods the Department started contemplating the idea of pursuing ABET accreditation.
-The second section details the analysis of the student outcomes.
+This document presents the analysis of the assessment data for the Information Systems program.
+The document is divided into two main sections.
+The first section summarizes the things that happened during the previous 2005-2008 and 2008-2011 cycles, when the Department started contemplating the idea of pursuing ABET accreditation.
+The second section details the analysis of the student outcomes during the current assessment cycle.